-Become a VIP Member and have access to my FREE Resource Catalog.
+Become a Friend of Living Large in A Small House and have access to my FREE Resource Catalog.
 It contains my latest meal planning calendar.

 If you’re not doing it already, I challenge you to give meal planning a try.
 Give it a try and I promise it will make evenings less stressful.
 I use sale flyers from the stores where you shop, to help guide your choice.
 Family favorite recipes are used pretty regularly.
 I also use the internet.
 It’s a great way to find new recipes.
 The app Paprika is one of my favorite cooking tools.
 I use it to store my recipes and I love its functionality.
 I can download most recipes from the internet as well as add my own, which I use on a regular basis.
 That being said, I rarely follow a recipe to the tee.

 With more time on my hands, I’ve been trying so many new things.
 We’ve had homemade pasta in the last few weeks.
 I have also discovered a new grain called Kamut.
 You can use it instead of flour.
 It’s an ancient unprocessed grain that I learned about from @foodnanny on Instagram.
 She is definitely one to follow.
 Her pretzels are next on my to-do list!